apache/calcite/site/_docs/howto.md

   is starting and therefore `master` branch is in code freeze until further notice.
 * Set up signing keys as described above.
 * Make sure you are using JDK 8 (not 9 or 10).
-* Make sure `master` branch and `site` branch are in sync, i.e. there is no commit on `site` that has not been applied also to `master`.
-  We are talking about the commit content, you need to pay attention to the commit message and change, not hash: it is normal to have the same change in `site` and `master`, but with different hashes.
-If you spot missing commits then port them to `master`.
 * Check that `README` and `site/_docs/howto.md` have the correct version number.
 * Check that `site/_docs/howto.md` has the correct Gradle version.
 * Check that `NOTICE` has the current copyright year.